FedCache: A Knowledge Cache-driven Federated Learning Architecture for Personalized Edge Intelligence: Preliminary and Motivation

 \textbf{\textit{2) Sample-grained Logits Interaction-based Architecture (SLIA).}} For SLIA, the number of logits learned by on-device models are related to the number of samples \cite{he2020group,wu2022exploring,wu2023fedict,itahara2021distill,li2019fedmd}.
 Such architecture generally requires inevitable compromises of importing public datasets or increasing communication overhead, and can be classified into two forms. \begin{itemize} \item \textbf{SLIA with Features Exchange (SLIA-FE).} In SLIA-FE, the model parameters of client $k$ are divided into the feature extractor part $W_e^k$ and the predictor part $W_p^k$, where the prediction mapping of the feature extractor is denoted as $f_e^k(\cdot)$.
 The server keeps only a large-scale classifier $W^S$ with the corresponding prediction mapping $f^S(\cdot)$.
 Typically, the model on the server is updated with a linear combination of cross-entropy loss $L_{CE}(\cdot)$ and Kullback-Leibler divergence loss $KL(\cdot)$ depending on clients-side uploaded features and logits \cite{he2020group,wu2023fedict,wu2022exploring}, which can be expressed as follows:

-where $\sigma_1(\cdot)$ is the transform mapping for local logits.
+where $\sigma_1(\cdot)$ is the transform mapping for local logits, and $\lambda$ is the distillation weighting factor.
 Contrastively, client $k$ performs local model parameters update with the server-side downloaded global logits, and optimizes the following loss function:

-where $\sigma_2(\cdot)$ is the transform mapping for global logits.
+where $\sigma_2(\cdot)$ is the transform mapping for global logits, and $\mu$ is the distillation weighting factor.
 Although SLIA-FE allows for heterogeneous on-device models without parameters transmission, participants need to agree on the feature dimensionality.
 Besides, since the feature dimensionality of high-resolution images and long sequential data is often high, the overhead of features transmission is still significant for devices.

 \item \textbf{SLIA with Public Dataset (SLIA-PD).} For SLIA-PD, client $k$ aims to approach the average logits of all clients on a given sample $(X^O_i,y^O_i)$ in the public dataset $\mathcal{D}^O$ \cite{itahara2021distill,li2019fedmd}, that is: